RodriVale28/Auto_Claims-Project/README.md

 *This pie chart shows the distribution of fraudulent claims by state.
 New York and South Carolina account for the highest proportion of fraud cases, together making up nearly 53% of total frauds.*

+## Conclusion

+Customers aged 36–50 tend to file higher-value claims on average.
+Fraudulent claims are most frequent in Vehicle Theft incidents and among customers with 0–5 years of tenure.
+These findings highlight areas where insurance providers can focus fraud prevention and risk management efforts.

 **Note:** The PivotTables and charts above are based on SQL queries executed in PostgreSQL